 The SRECA project director, together with delegates from State Administration for Market Regulation (SAMR), China-ASEAN Business Council, China-ASEAN centre, and CIQA gave opening remarks to this workshop and reviewed SRECA’s collaboration with CIQA over 2021.
 In 2022, SRECA and CIQA aim to further initiate cooperation activities in triangular formats, to support third countries, focusing on topics like supporting women entrepreneurs, enhancing knowledge on business promotion structures, as well as training for SMEs on export and import processes for agricultural goods.

 Chinese speakers from the World Bank, SAMR, GACC, Chinese Academy of International Trade and Economic Cooperation (CAITEC), China National Institute of Standardization, Beijing Jiaotong University, the CCIC Group, and many other relevant government institutes, academic organisations, and businesses shared their inputs in the workshop and moderated dialogues among all participants.

-Topics such as cold chain logistics management, the development and implementation of the international cold chain standards, cold chain food safety in the Mekong Region, and the digitalisation of cold chain logistics across the relevant countries were discussed.
-Out of most of the speakers’ inputs, how to face the challenges set out by the Covid 19 pandemic along the cold chain logistics has been especially probed into.
-It was also highlighted by some speakers that, to really transform food safety outcomes, a collaboration and active participation of consumers, regulators and enterprises is necessary.
-The frontline SPS practitioners in China also introduced the thorough procedures for traders outside of China to export their products according to the recent regulations.
+Topics such as cold chain logistics management, the development and implementation of international cold chain standards, cold chain food safety in the Mekong Region, and the digitalisation of cold chain logistics across the relevant countries were discussed.
+Inputs also emphasised, how to face the challenges set out by the Covid 19 pandemic along the cold chain logistics.
+Speakers noted that to really transform food safety outcomes, a collaboration and active participation of consumers, regulators and enterprises is necessary.
+SPS practitioners in China also introduced the thorough procedures for traders outside of China to export their products according to recent regulations.